crypto-org-chain/chain-docs/docs/staking.md

 Tendermint expects a single compact value, `APP_HASH`, after each BlockCommit that represents the state of the application.
 In the early Chain prototype, this was constructed as a root of a Merkle tree from IDs of valid transactions.

 In this staking scenario, some form of "chimeric ledger" needs to be employed, as staking-related functionality is represented with accounts.
-In Eth, Merkle Patricia Trees are used: https://github.com/ethereum/wiki/wiki/Design-Rationale#merkle-patricia-trees
+In Eth, Merkle Patricia Trees are used: https://github.com/ethereum/wiki/wiki/Design-Rationale#merkle-patricia-trees (The alternative in TM: https://github.com/tendermint/iavl depends on the order of transactions though)

 They could possibly be used to represent an UTXO set: https://medium.com/codechain/codechains-merkleized-utxo-set-c76c9376fd4f